How to Make Pulled Pork

 In a small bowl stir together 1 tablespoon paprika, 1 tablespoon ground black pepper, 2 teaspoons salt, 2 teaspoons chili powder, 2 teaspoons ground cumin, 2 teaspoons packed brown sugar, 1 teaspoon granulated sugar, and 1 teaspoon cayenne pepper.

 Tip: You can stir the rub together days ahead of time and store in a sealed container in a dark place.

 2. Prep the Pork

 Start with a 5-1/2-pound boneless pork shoulder roast.
 You can trim the excess fat from the outside of the meat with a sharp knife.
 Place the meat on a platter and sprinkle the seasoning rub evenly over the meat.
-Use your fingers to rub the seasoning rub into the meat.
+Use your fingers to press the seasoning rub into the meat.

 Tip: You can season the meat with the rub up to 24 hours ahead.
 Just cover the seasoned meat with plastic wrap and chill.
-Remove the meat about 30 minutes before adding to the smoker or allow a little additional time for smoking the meat from a cold state.
+Remove the meat about 30 minutes before adding it to the smoker or allow a little additional time for smoking the meat from a cold state.

 3. Smoke the Pork Until Tender

 - You will need 6 to 8 hickory wood chunks or 3 cups hickory wood chips.
 For the most smoke production, soak the wood chunks or chips in enough water to cover for at least 1 hour before grilling.
 Drain wood chunks or chips before using.

 - In a smoker arrange preheated coals, wood chunks, and the water pan according to manufacturer's directions.
 Pour water into the pan.
 Place the seasoned meat on the grill rack over the water pan.